himynameiswhatmynameishu/himynameiswhatmynameishu/README.md

 - 👋 Hi, I’m @himynameiswhatmynameishu
-- 👀 I’m interested in  video games
+- 👀 I’m interested in video games and lunching nukes..I mean coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... how to hack the goverment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... what the guy in my head says
 - 📫 How to reach me ...
+I am watching you ;)

 <!---
 himynameiswhatmynameishu/himynameiswhatmynameishu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.